 Research interests in 19th and 20th-century music, particularly Robert Schumann, song, opera studies, reception history and analysis.

-Laura’s research has concentrated on German Romanticism, with a particular interest in reception through criticism, performance, and composition.
+Laura’s research has concentrated on German Romanticism, with a particular interest in reception through criticism, performance and composition.
 Schumann’s Late Style (Cambridge, 2007), considers the composer’s works from the 1850s, paying close attention to the way in which their interpretation and evaluation has been coloured by his biography.
 In her chapter in Rethinking Schumann (Oxford, 2011), Laura looked at representations of the composer’s mental illness in works by Wolfgang Rihm, Francis Dhomont, and Heinz Holliger and she has continued to write since about contemporary song and opera (Bernhard Lang, Thomas Adès).
 The Song Cycle (Cambridge, 2010) traces a history of the genre from the nineteenth to twenty-first centuries.
 It explores how ideas about song cycles have been shaped by performers and recording technology, and how song cycles have interacted with other genres: from symphonies and operas to popular music.
 Her third monograph, Singing in the Age of Anxiety: Lieder Performance in New York and London between the World Wars (Chicago, 2018), investigates vocal recitals in London and New York during the 1920s and 30s, examining transatlantic relationships, the politics of singing German-language song during the interwar period, the contexts for hearing lieder (from concert halls to vaudeville, ocean liners, luxury hotels and in the home), and the links between live concert practices and early recordings, radio and sound film.
 In 2020 Viking published Beethoven: A Life in Nine Pieces, named by The Times as one of the books of the year, and awarded ‘Best Composer Biography’ by Presto Books.